24i/vigour_cachinate/README.md

 ## Examples

-The following example suppose there is a cachinator running at http://cachinator.cdn.
-As the URL suggests, this could also be the url of a CDN having a cachinator as origin server.
+The following examples suppose there is a cachinator running at http://cachinator.cdn.
+As the URL suggests, this could also be the URL of a CDN having a cachinator as origin server.
 This is a nice way to allow shared caching between clients who share the same edge server.

 By default, cachinate will add headers to cache for a year
 ```javascript